PEFT-Ref: A Modular Reference Architecture and Typology for Parameter-Efficient Finetuning Techniques: Characterisation of PEFT Techniques with PEFT-Ref

 \textit{Module-internal topology and functionality:} Tiny-Attention Adapters \cite{zhao-etal-2022-tiny} are a variant of Adapters that change the intra-connectivity to a small Attention layer (Figure \ref{fig:peft}).

 \textit{Modular properties and collaboration with PLM:} Like Adapters, Tiny-Attention Adapters are inserted sequentially, collaborate via direct addition with their workspace, and receive hidden representations as inputs.
-However, they are inserted after the Attention block (workspace) in all Transformer layers, and send their information to the workspace selectively based on the input (inter-connectivity = dynamic).
+However, they are inserted after the Attention block (workspace), and send their information to the workspace selectively based on the input (inter-connectivity = dynamic).